With AODocs, you can automatically calculate the following elements in your documents:

-Calculated properties are custom properties whose values are calculated from a formula.
-The formula can include references to other properties, thereby creating dependencies between your properties.
-Library administrators can create calculated properties for all property types and in all types of library.
+These elements can be calculated using formulas that can include references to other elements, thereby creating dependencies between your properties, settings and titles.
+Library administrators can create calculated elements in any type of library.

 Examples of use cases:

-- If you have a property named "Price of product", you can create a calculated property named "Value Added Tax" to calculate its VAT automatically when a user enters a value in the "Price of product" property.
+- Create a calculated property named "Value Added Tax" to calculate the VAT automatically when a user enters a value in the "Price of product" property.

-- You can create a calculated property named "Publication date" which records the date when the document is transitioned to "Published" by workflow action.
+- Create a calculated property named "Publication date" which records the date when the document is transitioned to "Published" by workflow action.

-This article outlines the basics of calculated properties and how to use the library administration to create and edit them.
-After getting to grips with the basics in this article, you can learn more:
+This article outlines the basics of calculated elements and introduces how to use the library administration to create and edit the formulas on which they're based.
+After getting to grips with the basics in this article, you can learn more about the formulas used in calculated elements:

-- Getting started with formulas for calculated properties – implement simple use cases with code examples you can copy
+- Getting started with formulas for calculated elements – implement simple use cases with code examples you can copy

 - Add entity references to your formulas – learn about the syntax of the entity references you can add in the formula builder

-Advanced users can get creative and write their own formulas for calculated properties:
+Advanced users can get creative and write their own formulas for calculated elements:

 In this article: